michelled/weavly.org/src/activities/whats-a-robot.md

 ## Steps

-* Show the introductory video
+* Show the introductory video.
-* Talk with learners about the main characteristic of robots
+* Talk with learners about the main characteristic of robots.
-* Use this [card deck](https://drive.google.com/file/d/1VcOVXDzhnh6ybTqe7nRcTpBR5nf_g5mD/view?usp=sharing) to provide each learner with two options to choose the one that is a robot
+* Use this [card deck](https://drive.google.com/file/d/1VcOVXDzhnh6ybTqe7nRcTpBR5nf_g5mD/view?usp=sharing) to provide each learner with two options to choose the one that is a robot.
-* Talk to them about their choices
+* Talk to them about their choices.
-* Ask each learner to look around in their immediate environment and try to find anything that could be a robot and describe their reasons
+* Ask each learner to look around in their immediate environment and try to find anything that could be a robot and describe their reasons.
-* If there is a robot available, demonstrate building a simple program and making the robot move based on your program
+* If there is a robot available, demonstrate building a simple program and making the robot move based on your program.

 ## Tips

-* Make sure any video played for this activity has captions and is played at the proper speed
+* Make sure any video played for this activity has captions and is played at the proper speed.
 * Reflecting on learners’ choices is core to this activity.
-Even when they choose the wrong options make sure to discuss why their choice is not a robot
+Even when they choose the wrong options make sure to discuss why their choice is not a robot.

 ## Skill Development